Hometown: Detroit, MI

 Current Employer: Deloitte, LLC in the Human Capital Practice

 Emily Nuss was a community economic development volunteer with the Peace Corps in the Dominican Republic when she decided to pursue her MBA.
-She was attracted to full-time programs because of their immersive nature and considered William & Mary’s School of Business because of its prestigious name, culture of discussion, and supportive environment for learning.
+She was attracted to the full-time program because of the immersive nature and considered William & Mary's School of Business because of its prestigious name, culture of discussion, and supportive environment for learning.

 Once in the program, Emily set her sights on securing a consulting internship.
 Despite the limited number of available summer internship opportunities offered by Deloitte, Emily successfully earned a spot in the company's coveted program and leveraged her experience there into a full-time offer in the Human Capital Practice upon graduation.